High Turnover Rate

 - The most decorated unit in the British Army is a unit specialising in Explosive Ordinance Disposal.
 There is a reason for this.

 - Apple's factory in Cork City, at least with production staff.
 They hire through an agency and it is

 not unheard ofquite frequent that staff would be let go the day they are hired because the order they were hired for is no longer required.

 - Prime Minister of Italy, esp. since 1953.

 - The retail industry (at least at the store level) sometimes have a turnover rate over 100% for part timers - how is that possible, you ask?
 It occurs when all positions have been refilled more than once in a given year.
 Full timers average 60% turnover.
 Anyone who has worked retail can attest that these figures are pretty accurate.

-- Awkward hours, pay that averages only slightly better that fast food, constant abuse from customers and corporate don't quite foster faith and loyalty in an organization.
+- Awkward hours, pay that averages only slightly better than fast food, and constant abuse from customers and corporate don't quite foster faith and loyalty in an organization.

 - And many of the retail positions are seasonal, such as the Christmas rush.
 A lot of stores hire large numbers of people to help out in late October and early November, and then let most of those people go sometime in January.